squidowl/halloy/book/src/configuration/buffer.md

 ### `show_picker`

-Show the emoji picker when typing `:shortcode` in text input.
+Show the emoji picker when typing `:shortcode:` in text input.

 ```toml
 # Type: boolean